Exploring Quinoa: History and Healthy Recipes Here

 - 1 tsp. honey

-- 1 tablespoons half and half or whipping cream
+- 1 tablespoon half and half or whipping cream

 - 5 tablespoons olive oil